Perfectoid fields in the language of rings: Perfectoid fields in the language of valued fields

-\begin{ex} By \cite[Proposition 4.1.4]{JK25}, for henselian fields of residue characteristic $p$ with $\Oo_v/(p)$ semiperfect, the fact that the coarsening $u$ corresponding to inverting $\varpi$ (i.e., $\Oo_u=\Oo_v[\varpi^{-1}]$) is algebraically maximal is an elementary property in $\Lval$ together with a constant symbol for $\varpi$.
+\begin{remark} By \cite[Proposition 4.1.4]{JK25}, for henselian valued fields of residue characteristic $p$ with $\Oo_v/(p)$ semiperfect, the fact that the coarsening $u$ corresponding to inverting $\varpi$ (i.e., $\Oo_u=\Oo_v[\varpi^{-1}]$) is algebraically maximal is an elementary property in $\Lval$ together with a constant symbol for $\varpi$.
 More precisely, it is axiomatized by the axiom scheme:

-Here, $\delta(a)$ denotes the different of $a$; the axiom scheme $(\star_\varpi)$ contains one sentence for each potential degree $[K':K]$.
-In conclusion, for any perfectoid field $(K,v)$, we have
+Here, $\delta(a)$ denotes the different of $a$ (i.e., the derivative of the minimal polynomial of $a$ evaluated at $a$).
+The axiom scheme $(\star_\varpi)$ contains one sentence for each potential degree $[K':K]$.
+In conclusion, for any perfectoid field $(K,v)$, we have \end{remark}

+We now use this to show that $\mathcal{C}_p^\mathrm{val}$ is not the $\Lval$-elementary class generated by all perfectoid fields of residue characteristic $p$: